clalexni/guess-the-num/README.md

-# guess-the-num
+# some-mips-exercises
-MIPS Assembly: guess the number
+guess the number